-2.3.
-The Roles of Beliefs
+2.3 The Roles of Beliefs

 As mentioned in the previous sections, beliefs fall into two broad categories.
 Normative beliefs define what ought to be while positive beliefs involve concepts about what is.
-The former are the normative building blocks of ideologies, and their social power has long been acknowledged in economics, e.g., by John Steward Mill who finds that "One person with a belief is a social power equal to ninety-nine who have only interests" (quoted in HUTT, 1936, 63).
+The former are the normative building blocks of ideologies, and their social power has long been acknowledged in economics, for example, by John Stuart Mill who finds that 'One person with a belief is a social power equal to ninety-nine who have only interests' (quoted in Hutt, 1936, 63).
 Similarly, John Maynard Keynes (1936) in one of the most famous quotes in economics finds that ideas are more powerful than interests:

-"Practical men, who believe themselves to be quite exempt from any intellectual influences, are usually the slaves of some defunct economist. [...]
-I am sure that the power of vested interests is vastly exaggerated compared to the encroachment of ideas. [...] ...sooner or later, it is ideas, not vested interests, which are dangerous for good or evil."
+Practical men, who believe themselves to be quite exempt from any intellectual influences, are usually the slaves of some defunct economist. ...
+I am sure that the power of vested interests is vastly exaggerated compared to the encroachment of ideas. ... sooner or later, it is ideas, not vested interests, which are dangerous for good or evil.